 Next came the stone grinding, which was done with a small hand quern.
 It took about half an hour of milling.
 A medieval miller would have been much more experienced than I am in “keeping his nose to the grindstone” to prevent heating the grain too much and in separating the hull, but I was able with a few grindings and siftings to get a reasonably fine whole grained flour, a little over a pound or 5 cups.

 To this was added about a cup of natural starter made only with flour and spring water, fed every day with more flour and spring water for about two weeks until the yeast and bacteria were nicely balanced and it smelled pungent.
 I had been using it for a month or so to make sure it was strong enough before using on the backyard flour.
-The starter, flour, more water, and a little salt were kneaded into two loaves and each left to rise for about three hours, then kneaded again and placed into wicker basket forms, covered with a cloth, and left to rise about 18 hours until nearly tripled in size.
+The starter, flour, more water and a little salt were kneaded into two loaves and each left to rise for about 3 hours, then kneaded again and placed into a wicker basket forms, covered with a cloth and left to rise about 18 hours until nearly tripled in size.

 3. Cook It In Your Hand-Built Oven.